 In a slow economy, single parents often feel the brunt of financial difficulties first.
 To help all students achieve their academic goals, a rising number of community colleges are providing single parents with special financial support.
-In fact, single parents may qualify for reduced or even free tuition that can help them increase their skills and competitiveness in the job market.
+In fact, single parents may qualify for reduced or even free tuition, which can help them increase their skills and competitiveness in the job market.

 The Tremendous Costs of Single Parenting

-Many community colleges across the country are recognizing that single parents face a greater set of financial difficulties than other students.
-Examining the struggles of single parents, Stamford Plus and the Connecticut’s Fairfield County Community Foundation (FCCF) found that a single parent with one child, living in the Fairfield area, requires a minimum income of $58,000 each year—and this estimate only covers a parent and child’s basic costs!
+Many community colleges across the country recognize that single parents face greater financial difficulties than other students.
+Examining the struggles of single parents, Stamford Plus and Connecticut’s Fairfield County Community Foundation (FCCF) found that a single parent with one child living in the Fairfield area requires a minimum income of $58,000 each year—and this estimate only covers a parent and child’s basic costs!

 On Campus, Single Parents Are Not Alone

 Located in Norwalk, Connecticut, NCC has created a new Family Economic Security Program (FESP).
-With support from the Fairfield County Community Foundation’s Fund for Women and Girls, along with the NCC Foundation, eligible students will have access to NCC’s budget of $25,000 per year for the next five years!
+With support from the Fairfield County Community Foundation’s Fund for Women and Girls and the NCC Foundation, eligible students will have access to NCC’s budget of $25,000 per year for the next five years!

-Designed to specifically help low income families who are supporting children, the program will provide a variety of services to guide students towards earning a degree and a higher paying career.
+Designed to specifically help low-income families supporting children, the program will provide various services to guide students toward earning a degree and a higher-paying career.
 While the Family Economic Security program will offer financial assistance, this unique venue also helps college students seek out the best careers for managing one’s professional life alongside one’s family.
 Additionally, students will have access to academic coaching and additional financial assistance for unexpected expenses, including childcare costs and transportation.

 With this extensive support, 20 eligible students are enrolled each year, leading to a total number of 100 program participants.
 Additionally, after an orientation program, FESP students are provided with a one-on-one financial, academic, personal, and professional coach.